Dogras

-The Dogras or Dogra people, are an Indo-Aryan ethno-linguistic group living primarily in India and also in the neighbouring Pakistan, consisting of the Dogri language speakers.
-They live predominantly in the Jammu region of Jammu and Kashmir, and in adjoining areas of Punjab and Himachal Pradesh.
+The Dogras, or Dogra people, are an Indo-Aryan ethno-linguistic group living primarily in the Indian union territory of Jammu and Kashmir.
+They speak their native Dogri language.
+They live predominantly in the Duggar region of the Jammu Division of Jammu and Kashmir, and in adjoining areas of the states of Punjab and Himachal Pradesh.
 Some also live in northeastern Pakistan.
-Their historical homeland is known as Duggar.

-Dogra Rajputs of the Jamwal clan ruled Jammu from the 19th century, when Gulab Singh was made a hereditary Raja of Jammu by Ranjit Singh, whilst his brother Dhian Singh was the empire's prime minister of Punjab, until October 1947.
+Dogra Rajputs of the Jamwal clan ruled Jammu from the 19th century, when Gulab Singh was made a hereditary Raja of Jammu by Ranjit Singh, while his brother Dhian Singh was the Sikh Empire's prime minister of Punjab, until September 1843.
 Through the Treaty of Amritsar (1846), they acquired Kashmir as well.

 The Dogra Regiment of the Indian Army primarily consists of Dogras from the Himachal Pradesh, Punjab and Jammu region.

 Etymology

 The term Dogra is thought to derive from Durgara, the name of a kingdom mentioned in an eleventh century copper-plate inscription in Chamba.
 The inscription mentions the Raja of Chamba facing an attack by Kiras aided by the Lord of Durgara (durgāreśwara).
 In medieval times the term Durgara is believed to have turned into Duggar, eventually transforming to 'Dogra'.
 Kalhana's Rajatarangini makes no mention of a kingdom by any of these names, but the kingdoms could have been referred to by their capital cities (such as Vallapura, modern Billawar, or Babbapura, modern Babor).
 In modern times, the term Dogra has become an ethnic identity, referring to all who speak the Dogri language, irrespective of their religion.